sebnitu/vrembem/packages/button/README.md

 <a class="button" role="button" disabled>Button</a>
 ```

-Elements within a button are centered vertically and spaced accordingly using the value set in `$inner-spacing` (defaults to `0.5em`).
+Elements within a button are centered vertically and spaced accordingly using the value set in `$gap` (defaults to `0.5em`).
 When elements are added inside a button, the button's text should also be wrapped in a `<span>` so that it can be spaced properly.

 ```html
 <button class="button">